zetrri/RecipeApp/README.md

 - when a new ingredient is added in the Recipe pages, the list of ingredients may not be updated. sometimes a refresh of the page is needed ( which defeats the purpose of that button)
 - there are very few error checks in the textfields, be careful when used
 - in the menu page, if a recipe is choosed for one day there is no option to make it empty again.
-- Is scaling is used on windows the interface may look broken, depending on setting
+- If scaling is used on windows the interface may look broken, depending on setting